-My preschoolers love to play with rocks!
-I made these number rocks over a year ago, and they’re still a hit with the children.
-They’re perfect for a variety of hands-on math activities like, such as one-to-one correspondence.
+On top of just being awesome, these number rocks are perfect for a variety of hands-on math activities like, such as one-to-one correspondence.

 I started off by painting ten of the river rocks with white paint.
 Once the white had dried, I added different quantities of dots to each rock.
 Each rock held its own amount of dots, from zero up to nine.